apache/incubator-kie-tools/README.md

 > - `EXTERNAL_RESOURCE_PATH__dmnEditor`: Used in several packages.
 Configures the local path from which the DMN Editor files will be copied.
 [See default](https://github.com/kiegroup/kogito-tooling/blob/main/packages/external-assets-base/index.js#L16)
 > - `EXTERNAL_RESOURCE_PATH__scesimEditor`: Used in several packages.
 Configures the local path from which the SceSim Editor files will be copied.
 [See default](https://github.com/kiegroup/kogito-tooling/blob/main/packages/external-assets-base/index.js#L16)
 > - `EXTERNAL_RESOURCE_PATH__quarkusRunner`: Used in `packages/vscode-extension-backend`.
 Configures the local path from which the Quarkus Runner files will be copied.
 [See default](https://github.com/kiegroup/kogito-tooling/blob/main/packages/external-assets-base/index.js#L16)
+> - `KIE_TOOLING_EXTENDED_SERVICES__linuxDownloadUrl`: Used in `packages/online-editor`.
+Configures the URL to download the Linux KIE Tooling Extended Services on the Online Editor.
+[See default](https://github.com/kiegroup/kogito-tooling/blob/master/packages/online-editor/webpack.config.js#L71)
+> - `KIE_TOOLING_EXTENDED_SERVICES__macOsDownloadUrl`: Used in `packages/online-editor`.
+Configures the URL to download the macOS KIE Tooling Extended Services on the Online Editor.
+[See default](https://github.com/kiegroup/kogito-tooling/blob/master/packages/online-editor/webpack.config.js#L65)
+> - `KIE_TOOLING_EXTENDED_SERVICES__windowsDownloadUrl`: Used in `packages/online-editor`.
+Configures the URL to download the Windows KIE Tooling Extended Services on the Online Editor.
+[See default](https://github.com/kiegroup/kogito-tooling/blob/master/packages/online-editor/webpack.config.js#L68)
+> - `KIE_TOOLING_EXTENDED_SERVICES__compatibleVersion`: Used in `packages/online-editor`.
+Configures the version of the KIE Tooling Extended Services on the Online Editor.
+[See default](https://github.com/kiegroup/kogito-tooling/blob/master/packages/online-editor/webpack.config.js#L62)
 >
 > **Example:**
 >